Accelerator950113/OpinionQuantities/README.md

 # OpinionQuantities
-Julia 1.5.1 and Laplacians package are Required use "sh Exp.sh" to start the experiment
+Julia 1.5.1 and Laplacians package are Required <br />
+use "sh Exp.sh" to start the experiment